-At Gateway Foundation in Carbondale, we use life-saving medicine to help people with addiction.
+At Gateway in Carbondale, we use life-saving medicine to help people with addiction.
 Located in a secluded, wooded area, our drug and alcohol addiction rehabilitation center will give you space to recover.
 We consider our quiet, 14-acre campus key to patient success.
 By giving you a calming space to work toward recovery, we aim to prepare you for healthier living.
 Visit our alcohol and drug rehab treatment center to see the difference for yourself.

 Many kinds of addictions affect patients’ lives.
 Our services address many common types of addictions, including those to:

 Some patients have more than one addiction at the same time.
 During your intake, we will determine what kind of substance use disorder you have and build a care strategy.
 We’ll then work with you to address all of the challenges that addiction brings.

 In addition to treating drug addictions, we serve as an alcohol addiction rehab treatment center.
 Our services for alcohol addiction include:

 Scientific evidence and compassion for our patients drive our approach to alcohol addiction treatment.
 We provide the same level of care to our alcohol addiction patients as we do to our drug addiction patients.

 We take pride in our accreditation from the Joint Commission on Accreditation of Healthcare Organizations (JCAHO).
 The JCAHO evaluates health facilities for their ability to foster a safe and healthy environment for patients.
 Since the JCAHO holds clinics to a high standard, their accreditation demonstrates that a facility provides high-quality care.
 Our team receives support from JCAHO to:

 When you receive treatment from our staff, you can rest assured that you’ll get a high level of care.